rafmosiolek/di-workshop-02-variables-datatypes-decisions/README.md

 Run the sketch, and make notes below each of these questions:

 1. What happens?
+The rectangle is moving to the right.
 2. Why?
+Draw function is being called all the time and draw on canvas. everytime it's executed, it's changing the position of rectangle of 1px on X axis, so we have an impression that rectangular is moving.
 3. What happens if you change 1 to a larger or smaller number?
+If we operate on positive numbers - smaller numbers will make it go slower, bigger numbers - faster.
 4. Why?
+Please have a look at the answer to the second question.
+Same logic.
 5. What about a negative number?
+It will change the vector and go to the left edge.

 Add this line at the bottom of `draw`: